-In recent years, that’s led to sessions for rental homes – AirBnB Photography.
+In recent years, that’s led to sessions for rental homes – AirBnB and VRBO Photography.
 I’m not an AirBnB aficinado.
 I prefer chain hotels and bed & breakfasts, at least I think I do, but I do know that good photos sell property – likewise good images help rent properties.

 I’ve looked at a few properties for personal use – and been turned off by apparently dingy surroundings photographed by amateurs.
 I’ve wondered if they could really be as bad as they looked?